-The directors consider the key factors to secure the long-term prospects of the Group to be the continued delivery of high-quality educational programmes, the retention of the Group's UKVI Student Visa Licences, maintenance of the Group's registration with the Education Oversight bodies; the Office for Students and QAA, and the maintenance of excellent, collaborative relationships with the University sector and in particular with the Group's University partners and the strength of its marketing and recruitment infrastructure.
+The Directors consider the key factors to secure the long-term prospects of the Group to be the continued delivery of high-quality educational programmes, the retention of the Group's UKVI Student Visa Licences, maintenance of the Group's registration with the Office for Students and the QAA, and the maintenance of excellent, collaborative relationships with the University sector and in particular with the Group's University partners and the strength of its marketing and recruitment infrastructure.
 These factors form the overarching context for strategic decision-making.
-This context is reflected in the Business review and future developments section of the directors' Strategic Report, which also considers the principal risks and uncertainties facing the Group at this time.
-The Group's strategy and business plan, and the annual budget require the approval of the directors with the Governing Body, with any significant changes during the year requiring approval supported by information and advice provided by senior management.
-These governance arrangements, in place with focus on monthly reporting, enable the directors to continually assess the extent to which the consequences of any decision taken remain consistent with what was expected at the time the decision was made, and, whether it is appropriate to consider any alternative action.
+This context is reflected in the Business review and future developments section of the Directors' Strategic Report, which also considers the principal risks and uncertainties facing the Group at this time.
+The Group's strategy and business plan, and the annual budget require the approval of the Directors, with any significant changes during the year requiring approval supported by information and advice provided by senior management and the Governing Body.
+These governance arrangements, in place with focus on monthly reporting, enable the Directors to continually assess the extent to which the consequences of any decision taken remain consistent with what was expected at the time the decision was made, and, whether it is appropriate to consider any alternative action.

-The interests of the company and Group's employees
+The interests of the Company and Group's employees

-The directors are committed to creating an environment that continually attracts and retains talent within the Group's workforce with a focus on diversity and inclusivity.
-Staff-related key performance indicators are included in reporting to the directors by senior management.
+The Directors are committed to creating an environment that continually attracts and retains talent within the Group's workforce with a focus on creating opportunities and good employee communication.
+Staff-related key performance indicators are included in reporting to the Directors by senior management.
 Business updates include feedback from annual staff satisfaction surveys.
-The directors fully support the Group-wide policy on initiatives focusing on personal development and professional growth.
-In addition, the 2023 bonus scheme for eligible employees was reviewed and approved by management, with amounts rewarded in line with the Group's performance for the year.
+The Directors fully support the Group-wide policy on initiatives focusing on personal development and professional growth.
+In addition, the 2024 bonus scheme for eligible employees was reviewed and approved by management, with amounts rewarded in line with the Group's performance for the year.
 The Group complies with the bonus policy as instructed by the management team responsible for the Graham Holdings Company's Education Division, who have final approval.

-GROUP STRATEGIC REPORT (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2023
+GROUP STRATEGIC REPORT (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2024

-The need to foster the company and Group's business relationships with suppliers, customers and others The key risks identified by the Group include student dissatisfaction with the quality of services provided, disenchantment amongst student recruitment agents and sponsors, failure to comply with requirements from relevant regulators and accrediting agencies, and failure to meet key performance indicators included within cooperation agreements with partner universities.
+The need to foster the Company and Group's business relationships with suppliers, customers and others.
+The key risks identified by the Group include student dissatisfaction with the quality of services provided, disenchantment amongst student recruitment agents and sponsors, failure to comply with requirements from relevant regulators and accrediting agencies, and failure to meet key performance indicators included within cooperation agreements with partner universities.
 There are numerous KPIs which specifically include reporting on such risks, for example, active student engagement, student satisfaction surveys, compliance reviews and student progression levels to the Universities which had made them the offer conditional on the result of their Pathway course.
-These surveys and KPI's are part of management reporting to the directors.
+Feedback on student insights and experiences are also received through a variety of means, including Student Representatives that meet regularly as the Group's Student Advisory Panel made up of current and former students.
+These surveys and KPI's are part of management reporting to the Directors.
 This enables prompt investigation and remedial action to be taken to address any areas where the business is not meeting its KPIs.
-With regards to recruitment agents and partner universities, there are dedicated relationship managers focusing on engagement and dialogue, with any potential red flags escalated through the appropriate channels promptly.
+With regards to recruitment agents and partner universities, there are dedicated relationship managers focussing on engagement and dialogue, with any potential red flags escalated through the appropriate channels promptly.

-The impact of the company and Group's operations on the community
+The impact of the Company and Group's operations on the community